FudaWiki/fudawiki-files/hanafuda/games.md

 **There are 3 major families to which hanafuda games tend to belong:**
 1. **Fishing** (or "Capture") games are those such as Koi-Koi and Hachi-Hachi whose main gameplay mechanism revolves around playing cards from one's hand to capture cards of the same suit on the field.
-2. **Showdown** games involve players comparing their hands to determine the winner, and include as a subcategory **Banking** games such as Oicho-Kabu in which each player competes against the bank rather than one another, usually with gambling intent.
+2. **Showdown** games involve players comparing their hands to determine the winner, and include as a subcategory **Barking** games such as Oicho-Kabu in which each player competes against the bank rather than one another, usually with gambling intent.
 3. **Sequence** games are those which depend upon players playing their cards to the field in a particular order, generally based upon one of the traditional [suit arrangements](/en/hanafuda/suits#arrangement-of-suits), often with a goal of emptying one's hand before one's opponents.

 Other families of card games are described [here](https://www.pagat.com/class/#mechanism).